 Want to work together on this?

-If you feel as though you’d benefit from some one to one time on this, then make sure you sign up for my newsletter and be the first to know when coaching spots open up again.
+If you’re still wondering how you can care less about what other people think of you, and feel as though you’d benefit from some one to one time on this, then make sure you sign up for my newsletter and be the first to know when coaching spots open up again.
 Just click here and head to the bottom of the page.